sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 - which version in Python to use for embedding in C turned out to be surprisingly hard.
 - extending MachSuite to test kernel functions multiple times should have been trivial.
 However I kept running into segmentation faults.
 This is yet to be debugged.
+- creating a generic optimization pass that doesn't depend on the generated instruction pattern in LLVM turned out to be tricky.
-- which optimization level to use in LLVM has an impact on the LLVM passes.
-Some passes need to be completely reworked or substantially extended to cover multiple optimizations.
+Some passes need to be completely reworked or substantially extended to achieve the same objective in different optimization levels which created different patterns.

 ## References
 - [skeleton][skeleton]